kyleconroy/ssf/README.md

 This is the definition of the Standard Sensor Format, a modern metrics format with the following goals:

-* Familiarity due to similarities to [StatsD](https://github.com/etsy/statsd) fields like name and sample rate
+* Familiarity due to similarity to [StatsD](https://github.com/etsy/statsd) fields like name and sample rate
 * Orthogonal tagging for many dimensions
 * Inclusion of unit for improved ergonomics after storage
 * An "event" type for aperiodic, human-readable stuff